annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 This type of regularization should not be applied to a dataset with a low number of features as it will possibly drop features that are essential to the model.
 Lasso regularization also does not work well with features that are highly correlated, as it may drop correlated groups.
 The solution will be sparse as a large proportion of features will have a weight of zero.

 ## Lasso Regression Application
+We can first fit our data to a lasso regression:

 ~~~
 from sklearn.linear_model import Lasso
 ls = Lasso(alpha=0.01)